 Curricular Elements: Introduction of the Interdisciplinary Humanities Emphasis ☐ We propose suspending the existing Humanities minor.
 This suspension would allow us to focus our energy and messaging on our new emphasis.
 Relatively few students have pursued the current Humanities minor, and we believe that it may have diverted students from majoring or minoring in humanities disciplines.
-There are currently 4 Humanities minors, and the program has graduated 2 in 2015, 5 in 2016, and 3 in 2017. ☐ The Humanities minor would be replaced by a broader "Interdisciplinary Humanities Emphasis."
-This emphasis is constructed of a set of "pathways" created from the course offerings of eighteen departments and programs.
-These pathways draw extensively on existing courses that serve the Artistic Approaches, Humanistic Approaches, or Connections Core, or fulfill other graduation requirements.
+There are currently 4 Humanities minors, and the program has graduated 2 in 2015, 5 in 2016, and 3 in 2017. ☐ The Humanities minor would be replaced by a broader "Interdisciplinary Humanities courses that serve the Artistic Approaches, Humanistic Approaches, or Connections Core, or fulfill other graduation requirements.
 In addition, rather than thinking of the humanities as focused on the past or on Eurocentric traditions, our model deliberately incorporates programs and classes from the Bulletin.
 Although these courses will not count toward the pathways, we believe it is valuable to demonstrate connections between freshmen courses and other parts of the curriculum in order to foster more intentional thinking about curricular choices by students.
 We recognize that the current definition of the role of SSIs may change,† and leave the future decision to include SSI courses in the pathways (if their role in the curriculum is redefined) to the discretion of the Advisory Board.